All Products

 • Elastic computing: Combines node autoscaling and instant elasticity with Elastic Container Instance (ECI) and Container Compute Service (ACS) resources for on-demand scaling without maintaining ECS instances.

-• Workload colocation: Integrated with ack-koordinator to colocate multiple workload types and improve cluster resource utilization.
+• Workload colocation: Colocate latency-sensitive and best-effort workloads with ack-koordinator to improve cluster resource utilization.

 Performance and stability

-• Shuffle performance: Use Apache Celeborn as the Remote Shuffle Service (RSS) to achieve storage-compute separation and reduce out-of-memory (OOM) errors and fetch failures.
+• Shuffle performance: Use Apache Celeborn as the Remote Shuffle Service (RSS) for storage-compute separation, reducing OOM errors and fetch failures.

 • Data access acceleration: Use Fluid's distributed cache to speed up data access for Spark jobs reading from OSS or remote storage.